 I managed to finally finish Raymond Verheijen’s book Football Periodization, and I must admit that I wish I’ve read it earlier.
-I highly suggest it for everyone working in intermittent, running based team sports.
-Even if I don’t agree with Raymond on all the points, I find it one of the best written books on the topic of problems of planning in team sports.
+I highly suggest it for everyone working in intermittent, running-based team sports.
+Even if I don’t agree with Raymond on all the points, I find it one of the best-written books on the topic of problems of planning in team sports.

-I have written extensively on the same issues since 2010, and I believe it is the right time for me to sit down and put my current thoughts in the concise and usable format (again).
+I have written extensively on the same issues since 2010, and I believe it is the right time for me to sit down and put my current thoughts in a concise and usable format (again).
 I recently joined my old club FK RAD as S&C coach, helping them with the pre-season.
-Having the skin in the game again, it made me realize that there are a lot of things that struggle me and I don’t have a clear checklist for dealing with them.
-So, I will most likely be trying to organize my thoughts in some type of the manual (written mostly for me, since that type of work allows me to see weak links in my reasoning, besides defining my own standardized work which I could use to be more agile about).
+Having the skin in the game again, made me realize that there are a lot of things that struggle me and I don’t have a clear checklist for dealing with them.
+So, I will most likely be trying to organize my thoughts in some type of manual (written mostly for me, since that type of work allows me to see weak links in my reasoning, besides defining my own standardized work which I could use to be more agile about).